G-Core/product-documentation/documentation/cdn/view-statistics-of-a-cdn-resource.md

 - Statistics: Basic reports are available on all tariffs
 - Advanced analytics: Paid option

+**Note**: We recommend requesting statistics two days or more after the desired period ends to ensure you receive the most complete data.
+Requesting statistics immediately may result in incomplete data.

 ## Statistics

 To view basic statistics: